jobergner/backent-cli/README.md

 dumb idea. pieces of data within one action may depend on each other.

 ### frames & patch batching:
 some processing may be required to be done without an action triggering it.
-Such as physics when eg. an objetc is thrown. therefore the server state should be able to be broadcasted with every x frames.
+Such as physics when eg. an objetc is thrown/falling/colliding. therefore the server state should be able to be broadcasted with every x frames.
+A patch is complete when all actions in the queue and the frame itself is processed. then the patch will be applied to the state and broadcasted.

+### eventkinds:
+a create event kind is not necessary as it is handled just like an update anyway. it would only make things complicated.

-### data races:
+### data races and frames:
 processing running concurently will lead to data races.
 Thus, the action listener will feed actions into a queue, and with each frame tick, all actions within the queue will be processed then the frame will be processed.

 ### (environment actor):
 with each frame tick actions can be performed and a new patch for these actions can be created.